CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 What Are the Best Cycling Power Meters?

-The best power meter is the one that is suitable for your use case.
+It’s important to choose a power meter that fits your specific needs.
 Let me give you a few examples.

-Pedal power meters are easily transferable between bikes but prone to damage.
-Spider or crankset power meters are less prone to damage but harder to install.
+Pedal power meters are easy to transfer between bikes and accurate but prone to damage (on mountain bikes).
+On the other hand, spider or crankset power meters are less prone to damage and accurate but harder to install.

-Also, aim for high data accuracy, reliability, and consistency.
+Aim for high data accuracy, reliability, and consistency when selecting a power meter.

-Read the how to choose a power meter section first to learn all the necessary details to make an educated decision.
+Before making a decision, read the “How to choose a power meter” section to learn all the necessary details to make an informed choice.

 Favero Assioma DUO (Best Power Meter Overall)